 Near Net Shape Manufacturing

 For Royce at the University of Sheffield, the capabilities enable UK industrial and academic communities to explore and expand metal technologies related to powder, wire, and melted ingot routes.
-These are leading and popular Additive Manufacturing techniques such as Selective Laser Melting and Electron Beam technologies.
+This relates to leading and popular Additive Manufacturing techniques such as Selective Laser Melting and Electron Beam technologies.

-Royce hosts equipment to deliver emerging processes such as Field Assisting Sintering Technology/Spark Plasma Sintering (FAST/SPS), as well as wire fed Directed Energy Deposition processes, and hybrid processes using post-process hot forging.
+Royce hosts equipment to deliver emerging processes such as Field Assisted Sintering Technology/Spark Plasma Sintering (FAST/SPS), as well as wire fed Directed Energy Deposition processes, and hybrid processes using post-process hot forging.

 Additionally, the loop between feedstock and Near Net Shape components is closed within Royce - with a range of powder production facilities for use with alloys discovered/manufactured on equipment from other Technology Platforms.